 Back to Section 83b...

 A Section 83(b) election is not without risks, and while it is possible to amend a form 83(b), in practice it is incredibly hard to revoke or rescind one once it is filed.
-It is possible (but highly unlikely) that the value of the shares may decline or the startup may fail—but the market value of early-stage startup stock is usually very low, making the Section 83(b) election a very low-cost choice regardless of the outcome.
+It is possible (but highly unlikely) that the value of the shares may decline or the startup may fail—but the market value of early-stage company stock is usually very low, making the Section 83(b) election a very low-cost choice regardless of the outcome.

 Remember … You’ve Only Got 30 Days